realworldocaml/book/book/data-serialization/README.md

 val contains : t -> int -> bool
 ```

-As you can see, in addition to basic operations for creating and
+In addition to basic operations for creating and evaluating intervals,
-evaluating intervals, this interface also exposes s-expression
+this interface also exposes s-expression converters.
+Note that the
-converters.
-Note that the `[@@deriving sexp]` syntax works in a
+`[@@deriving sexp]` syntax works in a signature as well, but in this
-signature as well, but in this case, it just adds the signature for
+case, it just adds the signature for the conversion functions, not the
-the conversion functions, not the implementation.
+implementation.

 Here's the implementation of `Int_interval`.